-UCSD Minimum Standards include several policies that address limiting the number and type of device services that are running, and addressing system vulnerabilities.
-Section 2.2 states that campus networked devices must run software in which security patches are available and applied in a timely manner.
+UCSD Minimum Standards include several policies related to limiting the number and type of device services that are running, and addressing system vulnerabilities.
 Section 2.4 requires that devices only run services necessary for the intended purpose of the device.
 Section 6.2.3, which is applicable only to servers that process sensitive information, requires that patches be applied within a week of availability.
 Section 6.2.5, which was to be implemented by January 1, 2009, requires that departments use a single server to support a single purpose, and to limit the number of services running on servers.